logo

 Denver Administrative Hearings for DUI Attorney

-Those charged with drunk driving in Colorado will face both an administrative and criminal process.
-Failure to properly defend against both can result in the loss of your driver’s license and other administrative sanctions, even if you beat the criminal case.
+Those charged with drunk driving in Colorado will face both an administrative and criminal process, each with its own set of challenges and potential consequences.
+It's essential to recognize that failure to properly defend against both can result in the loss of your driver’s license and other administrative sanctions, even if you successfully beat the criminal case.
+If you are an out-of-state driver facing a DUI charge in Colorado, the administrative hearing process can be different compared to local drivers, often adding an extra layer of complexity that makes legal representation even more vital.

-A Denver drunk driving defense attorney should represent defendants in both processes.
-In many ways, the administrative hearing is more difficult to win because the state faces a lower burden of proof - preponderance of the evidence (which means more likely than not), compared to the higher burden of beyond a reasonable doubt, which is the standard used in criminal cases.
+A Denver drunk driving defense attorney should represent defendants in both processes to ensure the best possible outcome.
+In many ways, the administrative hearing is more difficult to win because the state faces a lower burden of proof – preponderance of the evidence (which means "more likely than not"), compared to the higher burden of "beyond a reasonable doubt," which is the standard used in criminal cases.
+This makes it especially critical for individuals with repeated DUI offenses, as the administrative hearing is even more crucial, given that penalties can be significantly more severe for those with a history of similar charges.

 Colorado DUI/DWAI: Administrative Penalties